 - The customer seems unable to understand the information and explanations we are giving

-- The customers seems to have difficulty in retaining the information and explanations
+- The customers seem to have difficulty in retaining the information and explanations

 - The customer is unable to communicate a decision to borrow by any reasonable means

-- Customer appears confused about personal information that we require, such as date of birth or address.
+- The customer appears confused about the personal information that we require, such as date of birth or address.

 - Not to discriminate against the individual

 - Assist the customer to make an informed decision

 - Ensure the lending decision or debt solution is responsible and is based on a reasonable assessment of affordability and in the best interests of the customer

 - Make a reasonable assessment of the customer’s ability to understand and retain the information

 - Allow the customer sufficient time to make a decision

 Staff will be trained to recognize and encourage a customer to disclose any issue, including mental health, and whether this is affecting their ability to repay the debt.
 In all instances where a disclosure is made, the customer’s consent to record this information on our systems is obtained and the customer will be advised of how this information will be used.
 Customers will be requested to provide medical evidence, where necessary.

 In the event that a customer does make a disclosure, staff MUST: